-On March 1, 2021, Pediatric Sleep Council members from around the globe responded to questions posted on our Facebook page.
-Stay tuned for details about about Baby Sleep Day schedule for 2023, and see below for more information on the origin of Baby Sleep Day below.
+On March 1, 2022, Pediatric Sleep Council members from around the globe responded to questions posted on our Facebook page.
+Stay tuned for the Baby Sleep Day schedule for 2023, and see below for more information on the origin of Baby Sleep Day.

 The Origin of Baby Sleep Day

 In December 2016, after successfully launching the Pediatric Sleep Council, and providing an excellent pediatric sleep resource for parents, we officially met to discuss Sleep Awareness Week.
 The venue was Hymie’s Deli, right around the pickle bar.
 A napkin in hand, ideas flowed.
-As they noshed upon the world’s finest pickles – Jodi Mindell, Bula and Russell Walters had an idea.
+As they noshed upon the world’s finest pickles – Jodi Mindell, Bula and Russel Walters had an idea.

 “What if there was one day that we all focused on the importance of a baby’s sleep?”

 When babies sleep well, parents get better rest.
 Rested parents are in a good mood, and they spread happiness.
 If we were all overcome by happiness from better sleep, we may finally be close to achieving world peace.